 We know that life in the AZC is not easy for LGBTQI+ asylum seekers.
 It is especially difficult to find someone you can trust and talk to.
 Choices offers a free anonymous helpline 0800 0333 and live chat service for LGBTQI+ asylum seekers and status holders.

-The helpline and live chat will put you in touch with trained LGBTQI+ volunteers and psychologists who can provide immediate support and connect you with the help you need.
+Through the helpline and live chat you will be in contact with trained LGBTQI+ volunteers and psychologists who can provide immediate support and connect you with the help you need.

 All volunteers speak multiple languages: we understand your needs in your own language!
 Every day there is someone who can speak to you in English or another language such as Arabic, Dutch, Farsi, French, German, Hindi, Italian, Spanish, Turkish, Ukrainian or Russian.